-Australian Antarctic Division Cosmic Ray Real Time Data at SWS
+Australian Antarctic Division Cosmic Ray Real Time Data at ASWFC

-Historical Australian Antarctic Division Cosmic Ray data from Kingston in Tasmania, and Mawson in Antarctica are available in the SWS World Data Centre.
+Historical Australian Antarctic Division Cosmic Ray data from Kingston in Tasmania, and Mawson in Antarctica are available in the ASWFC World Data Centre.

 Cosmic rays consist mainly of protons.
 They can originate from galactic cosmic radiation or from the Sun.
 Cosmic rays are observed indirectly by a device known as a neutron monitor.
 When cosmic ray particles enter the Earth's atmosphere they interact with the nuclei of the air molecules to produce secondary radiation.
 This consists of pions (which decay to muons) and a shower of protons and neutrons.
 The neutrons predominate in this secondary radiation because the protons, being charged are more easily attenuated in subsequent travel.
 The cosmic ray detector actual detects these secondary neutrons and as a consequence is referred to as a neutron monitor.